CLadder: Assessing Causal Reasoning in Language Models: Composing the Dataset

 \paragraph{Overall Pipeline.}

-\looseness=-1 The generation pipeline for \ourdata, depicted in~\cref{fig:generator}, consists of two parts: \begin{enumerate}[itemsep=0em,topsep=0em,leftmargin=1.25em] \item In the \textit{Formal Part} (which we illustrate in~\cref{sec:sampling_graph}), we specify all the required inputs (query, model, data) and the ground-truth answer generated by the CI Engine. \item In the \textit{Natural Language Part} (see~\cref{sec:nat_lang}), we verbalize the formal queries and specification of the causal model and data by associating them to a story or narrative, using a rich set of templates. \end{enumerate}
+\looseness=-1 The generation pipeline for \ourdata, depicted in~\cref{fig:generator}, consists of two parts: \begin{enumerate}[itemsep=0em,topsep=0em,leftmargin=1.25em] \item In the \textit{Formal Part} (which we illustrate in~\cref{sec:sampling_graph}), we specify all the required inputs (query, model, data) and the ground truth answer generated by the CI Engine. \item In the \textit{Natural Language Part} (in~\cref{sec:nat_lang}), we verbalize the formal queries and specification of the causal model and data by associating them to a story or narrative, using a rich set of templates. \end{enumerate}